mozilla-l10n/documentation/src/products/android-l10n/adding_projects.md

 On the `android-l10n` repository side, you will need to set up [automation](https://github.com/mozilla-l10n/android-l10n/tree/main/.github/workflows) to import strings from the code repository.
 This automation will be responsible for creating all needed files in the repository.
 You may need to sync up with a technical localization EPM to set this up.

-Once automation is in place, it will extract daily new English strings from the code repository.
-It's also possible to invoke automation [manually](https://github.com/mozilla-l10n/android-l10n/actions).
+Once automation is in place, it will extract new English strings from the code repository.
+It should also be possible to invoke automation [manually](https://github.com/mozilla-l10n/android-l10n/actions).

 ## Add the project in Pontoon